BMR Calculator

 While the Mifflin-St Jeor equation calculates a baseline based on your physical dimensions, your actual day-to-day resting metabolism is influenced by several biological and environmental factors that math simply cannot capture.

-How to Use Baseline Energy for Weight Loss
+How to Use Resting Metabolic Rate for Weight Loss

 Your baseline energy is just a starting point.
 To actually lose body fat, you need to be in a caloric deficit—eating slightly less than you burn over the course of the whole day.